hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/configure_sgx.rst

     # Advertised network endpoint URL.
     endpoint = "tcp://[external interface]:[port]"

-    # Uri(s) to connect to in order to initially connect to the validator network,
+    # URI(s) to connect to in order to initially connect to the Sawtooth network,
     # in the format tcp://hostname:port.
 This is not needed in static peering mode
     # and defaults to None.
     seeds = ["tcp://[seed address 1]:[port]",